Muqaddar Ka Sikandar (1984 film)

-Muqaddar Ka Sikandar is a 1984 Pakistani film it written by Sheikh Iqbal & Arsh Lakhnavi and directed by Iqbal Kashmiri it was produced by Saleem Ashrafi.
+Muqaddar Ka Sikandar is a 1984 Pakistani film, directed by Iqbal Kashmiri, written by Sheikh Iqbal and Arsh Lakhnavi and produced by Saleem Ashrafi.
 It stars Muhammad Ali, Mumtaz, Bindiya and Sultan Rahi in leading roles.

 Plot

 The story is about Sikandar (Muhammad) who is very good at horse riding and later he wins some matches and gets rich.
 Then he meets (Mumtaz) Noreen who begins to like him but later Sweetie (Bindiya) also begins to like him who is the daughter of his wealthy friend.
 Later Sikandar is caught in a case of fraud and tries to clear his name meanwhile Raja (Sultan) also have some personal problems with Sikandar and has a score to settled.